apacheignite/documentation/sql/dml.md

 [block:callout]
 {
   "type": "info",
   "body": "DML engine does not re-execute the `SELECT` query for entries that are deleted concurrently​.
-The query is re-executed only for the entries that are still in the cache."
+The query is re-executed only for entries that are still in the cache."
 }
 [/block]